 ● Take a boat tour of Isola del Garda, the biggest island on the island!

-👪 What are the best family-friendly activities in Lake Garda Italy?
+👪 What are the best family-friendly activities in Lake Garda?

-The best things to do in Lake Garda with the family are going to Monte Baldo with the cable car, having fun in the nearby theme parks, mountain biking in the surrounding mountains, or engaging in water sports on the northern shore of Lake Garda!
+The best things to do in Lake Garda with the family are going to Monte Baldo by cable car, having fun in the nearby theme parks, mountain biking in the surrounding mountains, or engaging in water sports on the northern shore of Lake Garda!

-🏛️ What is the best day trip from Lake Garda Italy?
+🏛️ What is the best day trip from Lake Garda?

 The best day trip from Lake Garda is the one to Verona, home to Roman ruins of a Roman villa.
 Here you’ll find art galleries, museums, and historic sights